sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.1.62 =

+* Optimizes the plugin queries.
+* Allows entering placeholder in dropdown fields.
+* Modifies the PDF Generator add-on to integrate it with the Multilanguage for Calculated Fields Form complementary plugin.
+* Modifies the user permissions add-on.

 = 5.1.61 =

 * Modifies the multiple files behavior in Upload File control to allow adding new files without losing the previous files selected.